Officers, N.C.O.s and Men of the 1st Battalion, Buried in Cement House Cemetery

 This cemetery contains 3576 Great War burials here, of which 2408 (two thirds) are unidentified.
 There are a small number of Second World War burials here too.

 This cemetery is actually still in use today, occasionally for groups of graves which have to be moved from other locations for various reasons, and also it is where the remains of soldiers who continue to be found in the region are buried.

 Of the 1185 named burials 1 Officer and 4 other ranks are soldiers of the 1st Battalion, killed in 1914.

 Three of the men buried here were killed during the action at Audregnies on 24th August (Lieutenant Campbell, L/Cpl.
 Bone and Pt.
 Trent) whilst the other two (Privates Jones and Thorpe) died of wounds a few days later, undoubtedly as a result of the same action.

 Use the links below to read a little more about each man and see where he is buried.

 Grave: XVIII.A.18.
 Killed in Action: 24 August 1914 Age: 23

-Personal: Charles was born in London on 3rd June 1891, the son of Arthur and Annabella Campbell of Wye House, Downview Rd., West Worthing, Sussex.
-He had a younger brother, Cyril, born in 1892.
+Personal: Charles was born at 39 Porchester Square, Paddington, London, on 3rd June 1891, the son of Arthur (Living on Own Means) and Annabella Jane (née Purdue) Campbell.
+He had a younger brother, Cyril, born 5th August 1892.